When I did a survey recently I asked the women in my community what they struggle with most and what stops them from running their own business.

 In fact, failure can be good because you learn a lot from the process.

 I actually failed many times before starting 40+Style.
 I started several other blogs before creating 40+style and my past experiences taught me how to do things right.
-40+Style would never have become successful without those ‘failures’ or practise rounds.
+40+Style would never have become successful without those ‘failures’ or otherwise described as ‘practise rounds’.

 I have learned that failure is an important component of growing.
 That is why intellectually I’m not afraid to fail as I know that I will learn from the experience.